 (3) VAT on export

 The VAT situation has changed for exporting.
-Exports to EU countries are now treated like those to non-EU countries, meaning they should be zero-rated for UK VAT.
+Exports to EU countries are similar to non-EU countries, meaning they should be zero-rated for UK VAT.

 (4) VAT on imports £135 and under

 Following Brexit, the UK introduced additional measures for overseas goods arriving from outside the UK.

 One of the most impactful factors related to imports of goods equal to or less than £135, the new rules are as follows:

 • Low-Value Consignment Relief has been eliminated.
 Previously, imports with a value below £15 are exempted from import VAT.